XTransfer vs Payoneer for B2B Trade with China (2026)

 Can I pay a supplier with Payoneer?
 Yes, but it’s not Payoneer’s core product and fees for large trade payments are typically higher than a purpose-built trade payment provider.

 Is XTransfer safe like Payoneer?
 Both are licensed, regulated payment institutions.
+Payoneer is additionally a NASDAQ-listed public company (PAYO), regulated as a money transmitter across US states and as an Electronic Money Institution in Ireland (covering the EEA) and the UK.
 See our full breakdown: Is XTransfer Legit?